 To the right of the Ishidaibutsu is a small picnic area that was perfect for a short rest as well a peak at a spectacular view from the tables.

-Once we were done taking in the majesty of the great Ishidaibutsu, we headed down the final section of the trail to the temple its self.
+Once we were done taking in the greatness of the great Ishidaibutsu, we headed down the final section of the trail to the temple its self.
 The oldest place of worship in the Kanto region, Nihonji Temple is a Soto Buddhist temple built over 1300 years ago in 725 CE.
 CE as in AD.
 Wrap your brains around that history folks.
 The temple was originally a monastery and was home to well-known figures such as Roben, the founder of Todai-ji in Nara and Kukai, the founder of Shingon.
 Having changed from the Hosso Sect to Tendai and now Soto Zen, the temple has been abandoned and revived multiple times throughout the ages.
 With the anti-Buddhist movement leading to attacks and damage as well as fires after an earthquake in 1939, the temple has undergone restoration for most of its existence.

-The walk continues to wind down the rest of the mountain, down stairs, over stone bridges, through the dense wooded forrest, leading you past the back parking lot and depositing you on the opposite side of the mountain you started on.
+The walk continues to wind down the rest of the mountain; down stairs, over stone bridges, through the dense wooded forrest, leading you past the back parking lot and depositing you on the opposite side of the mountain you started on.

 From here you have 3 choices: Hike your ass back up the way you just came, over and around the mountain.
 At this point I’m willing to bet you’ve had your fill of stairs and slopes.
 This leaves you with the other 2 options.
 You can take a 10 minute walk to the left and catch a bus that will take about 15 minutes to hustle you to the ferry.
 Or you can follow GPS and go right and walk around the base of the mountain back to the ferry.
 We chose the latter of those last two.
 BE WARNED!
 There are several tunnels that do not have operational sidewalks nor were the berms ample.
 We found ourselves timing our jogs through the tunnels between traffic flows occasionally flattening ourselves, laughing, along the sooty wall as a truck or kei car sped by unaware of our perilous presence.
 A few of the tunnels had walkways outside along the cliffs to the bay but, most were closed for apparent repairs.
 We braved on such sidewalk and found it led to a dead end which then forced us to hop in the window/barrier halfway through the tunnel and jog the rest of the way battling traffic anyway.
 Basically, I’d recommend taking the bus around the mountain or sucking it up and back tracking through the temple grounds back the way you came.
 Regardless, the 45 minute ferry ride back across the bay was a welcome rest before walking back to the train station then ultimately walking back home.
 10 out of 10 would recommend.
 10 out of 10 would go back during a different season for a different view of the scenery.